harvard-lil/website-static/app/_our_work/democratizing-open-knowledge.md

 ## Subsidiarity and Self-governance

 What aspects of cultural memory and cultural preservation are best served by centralized institutions with long memories, and what roles by self-governing stakeholders?
-How can the "decentralized" technology represented by public libraries be updated for new internet communities?<br> *Example research outputs: civic infrastructure tools for online towns.*
+How can the “decentralized” technology represented by public libraries be updated for new internet communities?<br> *Example research outputs: civic infrastructure tools for online towns.*

-To stay up-to-date on our work, [join our newsletter](https://law.us3.list-manage.com/subscribe?u=4290964398813d739f2398db0&amp;id=e097736c6f), and if you have thoughts about this program, &lt;a href="{{ site.baseurl }}/about"&gt;get in touch&lt;/a&gt;!
+To stay up-to-date on our work, [join our newsletter](https://law.us3.list-manage.com/subscribe?u=4290964398813d739f2398db0&amp;id=e097736c6f), and if you have thoughts about this program, &lt;a href=”{{ site.baseurl }}/about”&gt;get in touch&lt;/a&gt;!